TimingJL/raddit/README.md

 		…...
 	  end

 And now, we need to add some authorization to our controller to make sure nobody can do that not allowed to do.
-So we should add before filter to our controller under `app/controllers/links_controller.rb`, we add before_filter :authenticate_user!, except: [:index, :show] now if we are not signed in and hit the destroy, it takes us to a login page which is what we are.
+So we should add before filter to our controller.

+Under `app/controllers/links_controller.rb`, we add

+	before_filter :authenticate_user!, except: [:index, :show]

+Now if we are not signed in and hit the destroy, it takes us to a login page which is what we are.
 So even though we’ve authenticated, the links still show up.
 We shouldn’t be able to see them for not signed in.

 In our views, `app/views/links/index.html.erb`

         <td><%= link_to 'Show', link %></td>
         <% if link.user == current_user %>
           <td><%= link_to 'Edit', edit_link_path(link) %></td>